CodingItWrong/codingitwrong.com/_drafts/ember-orbit.md

 # ember install ember-orbit
 ```

-Ember-Orbit replaces Ember Data, so you should remove it:
+In our app, Ember-Orbit will fill the role that Ember Data does in standard Ember apps, so you should remove Ember Data:

 ```sh
 # npm uninstall ember-orbit --save